- Cheapest car insurance in New York for a bad driving record

 Cheapest car insurance in New York by city

-Your location in New York also matters.
-For example, if you live in an area with heavy traffic or a high vehicle theft rate, rates will reflect the increased chance of claims.
+Where you live in New York matters, too.
+If you're in an area with heavy traffic or a high rate of vehicle theft, your premiums will rise to reflect the increased likelihood of claims.

 How to reduce car insurance rates in New York for a bad driving record